gvwilson/thirdbit/fiction/voyage/index.md

 of what life had been before the invasion, apprentices in Ruuda-in-Ruuda and Pohjoinen turned their adzes and saws on whatever Pale "pets" came to hand, rather than on the Pale themselves.
-The support they had been promised by the Regency Council in Uws<sup>Coronel Szarkos ard Niczolu formed the Council early in YS 481 to govern the kingdom "until its monarch shall have regained himself".
+The support they had been promised by the Regency Council in Uws<span class="sidenote">Coronel Szarkos ard Niczolu formed the Council early in YS 481 to govern the kingdom "until its monarch shall have regained himself".
-By the time of the First Rebellion, 26 years later, it was little more than the Szarkosy family's court; the other major coronelcies had established *de facto* independence that would last until the reign of Alyczandr II Szarkos (YS 701-717).</sup> never materialized; the "fleet" promised by the refugees who had settled in Derway got as far as Cape Grind before being beaten back by storms.
+By the time of the First Rebellion, 26 years later, it was little more than the Szarkosy family's court; the other major coronelcies had established *de facto* independence that would last until the reign of Alyczandr II Szarkos (YS 701-717).</span> never materialized; the "fleet" promised by the refugees who had settled in Derway got as far as Cape Grind before being beaten back by storms.

 The First Rebellion marks the earliest recorded appearance of the